 Jersey milk and cream from the Island of Jersey is used for Hotel Chocolat’s luxury ice cream recipe ‘Ice Cream of the Gods’.
 It’s sold in stores in New York and Washington DC.
 The ice cream is made by infusing a mix of Jersey milk and cream with pure roasted cocoa.
 CEO and Co-Founder of Hotel Chocolat, Angus Thirwell, explains, “We decided to call this recipe the ‘Ice Cream of the Gods’, for the heavenly flavour and after the name of the cocoa plant itself, Theobroma Cacao, which translates as ‘cocoa, food of the gods’.”
 This collaboration between Jersey Dairy and Hotel Chocolat began in 2017.

-Jersey has the fastest broadband speed in Europe and ranks second in the world for broadband speeds, above the US, the UK and Japan (Worldwide Broadband Speed League, June 2022).
+Jersey has the fastest broadband speed in Europe and ranks second in the world (World Broadband Speed League, June 2022).
 We were the first jurisdiction globally to make pure fibre (FTTP) available to every broadband user.
 We have a flourishing tech community, with a growing number of digital businesses and more than 3,000 professionals working in the sector.
 Areas of expertise include cybersecurity, digital marketing, software engineering, e-commerce and fintech, among others.
 Digital Jersey is dedicated to growing this digital sector and, as part of that goal, it is forming close links with research institutions and organisations around the world, including Princeton University and the New Jersey Big Data Alliance (NJBDA).
 Student placements between Jersey’s Digital Academy and some NJBDA establishments are being developed, as well as reciprocal speaking opportunities at major events.

 “I think what makes Jersey stand out, versus many locations of a similar size, is that it truly is an international finance centre.”